-After a short press of the power-on button the LX8000 and vario unit will turn on.
-A few seconds later the LX8000 digital unit welcome screen will appear.
-The first screen shows the version of the boot loader followed by the version of the Linux kernel screen and then the file system screen.
+After a short press of the power-on button the LX9000 and vario units will turn on and a welcome screen will appear.
+The first screen shows the boot loader screen followed by the Linux kernel screen and then the file system screen.

-The boot procedure normally takes 15 seconds but in the case of a firmware update or system check it can take more time.
-The final boot screen displays information about the LX8000 firmware and the IGC serial number.
+The boot procedure normally takes up to 20 seconds but in the case of a firmware update or system check it can take more time.
+The final boot screen displays information about the LX9000 firmware and the IGC serial number.
 When the boot procedure is completed the profile selection dialogue is shown.
-Please refer to Chapter 7.1 for more details about starting up the LX8000.
+Please refer to Chapter 7.1 for more details about starting up the LX9000.